bu-ist/coding-standards/CONTRIBUTING.md

 ## Creating A New Release

-Every pull request into `master` is should be considered a new release because `master` always reflects the code that exists on production.
-The following steps actions should be performed on every pull request being merged into `master`.
+Every pull request into `master` should be considered a new release because `master` always reflects the code that exists on production.
+The following actions should be performed on every pull request being merged into
+`master`.

 1. Increment any version number strings.